-The Fund's investments in listed securities are considered to be readily realisable because they are actively traded on GCC stock exchanges and Tadawul.
+The Fund's investments in listed securities are considered to be readily realizable because they are actively traded on Tadawul.

 The Fund manages its liquidity risk by investing predominantly in securities that it expects to be able to liquidate within a short period of time.